Black or tarry stools

 The term melena is used to describe this finding.

-Eating black licorice, lead, iron pills, bismuth medicines like Pepto-Bismol, or blueberries can also cause black stools.
-Beets and tomatoes can sometimes make stools appear reddish.
-In these cases, your doctor can test the stool with a chemical to rule out the presence of blood.
+Eating black licorice, blueberries, blood sausage, or taking iron pills, activated charcoal, or bismuth medicines like Pepto-Bismol, can also cause black stools.
+Beets and foods with red coloring can sometimes make stools appear reddish.
+In all these cases, your doctor can test the stool with a chemical to rule out the presence of blood.

 Bleeding in the esophagus or stomach (such as with peptic ulcer disease) can also cause you to vomit blood.

-Abnormal blood vessels
+- Abnormal blood vessels

 You may be asked the following questions: